 - Black Nashville – blog dedicated to the African-American history & genealogy of Nashville, Tennessee.

-- Who’s Who in Tennessee — I coordinate transcription efforts for this WordPress-powered site of Tennessee biographical profiles from 1911.
+- Who’s Who in Tennessee — I coordinate transcription efforts for this WordPress-powered site of Tennessee biographical profiles.

 - Index Onslow County Cemetery Transcriptions - typed up more than 6,000 names from 12-volume series.
 (June 2013)

 - Koonce Genealogy – blog dedicated to Koonce Family research